JobadSayas/UsaHockeyOnBoarding/README.md

 Additionally, many users were older and needed larger font sizes and better color contrast for improved readability.

-Here, I present the layouts I delivered, which are fully responsive from desktop to mobile.
+Here, I share the templates I delivered the dev team to implement, they are fully responsive from desktop to mobile.

+## See online
 You can see the prototype live here: https://jobadsayas.com/demos/usa-hockey-prototype/